gajubadge11/pythonexamples/README.md

 # pythonexamples
-examples of a few common python programs at university level.
+Contains some Examples of python programs where the level is of University Graduate.
+The programs are in working condition.